Asymptotics of spin-spin correlators weighted by fermion number measurements with low rapidity threshold in the 2D Ising free-fermion QFT: Conclusion and comments

 where $E=m\cosh Y,P=m\sinh Y$ denote the energy and momentum at the lower rapidity threshold $Y$.
 In the scaling limit, both $r$, $E$, $P$ are UV scales.
 As such, the scaling function $f_{+}(t)$ depends only on the ratio of two UV scales, indicating the IR safety.
 This is consistent with the fact that $\mathfrak{f}_+(t)$ can be expressed as a convergent integral of a four-point function in the Ising CFT.
-Furthermore, the coefficient $\frac{1}{\pi^2}$ of the logarithmic term in $\frac{1}{2}N_{\pm}(r)$ is the same as that of the $\mathfrak{f}_+^{(0)}(t)$ in Eq.~(\ref{eq:fplus0pi}) and continues to be of CFT origin. \item The fact that the fermion number observables can be reduced to Euclidean four-point functions and allow CFT-driven massless limit with IR safety, although true in the free-fermion Ising QFT, can not be expected to be a general property of the Ising universality class.
+Furthermore, the coefficient $\frac{1}{\pi^2}$ of the logarithmic term in $\frac{1}{2}N_{\pm}(r)$ is the same as that of the $\mathfrak{f}_+^{(0)}(t)$ in Eq.~(\ref{eq:fplus0pi}) and continues to be of CFT origin. \item The fact that the fermion number observables can be reduced to Euclidean four-point functions and allow CFT-driven massless limits with IR safety, although true in the free-fermion Ising QFT, can not be expected to be a general property of the Ising universality class.
 Instead, it relies on the following facts: within all the Ising QFTs~\cite{Fonseca:2006au,Zamolodchikov:2013ama} sharing the common UV fixed point, it is the free-fermion QFT that has a conserved fermion number, as well as the shortest conceptual distance between the massive asymptotic states in the IR, and the massless fermions in the UV.
-The integrated four-point function, although well-defined with fantastic logarithmic asymptotics in the Ising CFT, is not likely to relate to measurements on real asymptotics states, in majorities of the Ising QFTs. \item Nevertheless, it is still not completely trivial to see that the massless limit of a non-trivial four-point function can be obtained by summing the weighted form-factor expansions in the massive formulation.
-The conceptual distance between the spin operator and the free fermions is not that small.
-Indeed, as the virtualities injected to the operators increase, the non-Gaussianity of the operators leads to a logarithmic enhancement in the mean particle number, and an inverse-logarithmic suppression of the per-particle energy.
-This looks similar to the $\langle\bar\psi \psi(x)\bar\psi\psi(0)\rangle$-type correlators in the massless Schwinger model.
-On the other hand, correlations in the created fermions lead to non-trivial scaling functions in the scaling limit $r\rightarrow0$, $e^{Y}r={\cal O}(1)$ with double-logarithmic asymptotics, differing significantly from the massless Schwinger model.
+It would be a big surprise to the author, that the integrated four-point function, a well-defined quantity in the Ising CFT with fantastic logarithmic asymptotics, could continue to dominate the particle number observables at small distances, in Ising QFTs without the on-shell freeness. \item Nevertheless, it is still not truly trivial to see that the massless limit of a four-point function could be reached, in a way that transpasses the conceptual distance between the spin operator and the free fermions--a gap wider than what could be probed in most NLSM-type large-$N$ examples, by summing the weighted form-factors with massive particles in the asymptotic states.
+What one gets from the non-Gaussianity are the following: as the virtualities injected to the operators increase, the operators tend to dissipate the high virtuality to a large cloud of ``soft'' particles, whose energies are logarithmicaly suppressed.
+The situation is then a bit similar to the $\langle\bar\psi \psi(x)\bar\psi\psi(0)\rangle$-type correlators in the massless Schwinger model.
+On the other hand, the particle number scaling functions in that case are given by the trivial one-particle expressions.
+In the massive fermion Ising, there are more correlations in the created fermions, and the scaling functions are also less simple.
+But not too much: at the end, the scaling functions, quantities that could be defined in purely massless setups, just happened to coincide with the two-particle form factor integrals, but in the original massive theory (a fact we show in the appendix.~\ref{sec:cylinder}).

 \end{enumerate}